 This article requires the commercial Dreamweaver web editor.
 (Note that you do NOT need to get Dreamweaver just to insert an email address.
 I'm sure all web editors support this, albeit in different ways.
 However, since the person asking me this question was using Dreamweaver, this article describes the procedure for using Dreamweaver to accomplish the task.)

 Please also note that I have only tested the procedure using Dreamweaver CS4.
-I think it should also work the same way in the earlier Dreamweaver CS3, since those 2 versions are very similar.
-I don't know about earlier versions.
+I think it should also work the same way in the other versions of Dreamweaver, since this is a very straightforward procedure.

 I will assume that you already have an existing web page with an email address that you want to make into a link.
 You should also know how to do basic things with Dreamweaver, like create a web page.
 If this is not true, please start with the main Dreamweaver tutorial.
 If you don't even have a website, and are just reading this article to get the feel of things, it's best to start at the very beginning, with How to Start / Create Your Own Website: The Beginner's A-Z Guide.